Listing Thumbnail

 What other advice do I have?

-My advice for others looking into using Nagios Core on CentOS is that it is good, but we should set only one page for the services and disk devices.
-I would rate this product an eight out of ten.
+My advice to others looking into using Nagios Core on CentOS is that they should use a safety belt approach because using Nagios Core on CentOS as a safety belt in monitoring makes it the best option.
+I would rate this product a seven out of ten.

 View all reviews